theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # NSg/VB+    # .
 >
 #
 > In      case      of the removal of the President from office  or    of his
-# NPr/J/P NPr🅪/VB P  D   NSg     P  D   NSg/VB+   P    NSg/VB+ NPr/C P  ISg/D$+
+# NPr/J/P NPr🅪Sg/VB P  D   NSg     P  D   NSg/VB+   P    NSg/VB+ NPr/C P  ISg/D$+
 > death  or    resignation , the Vice        President shall become President .
-# NPr🅪  NPr/C NSg+        .
+# NPr🅪Sg NPr/C NSg+        .
 D+  NSg/VB/J/P+ NSg/VB+   VXB   VBPp   NSg/VB+   .
 >
 #
 > Whenever there is  a   vacancy in      the office of the Vice        President , the President